bgctw/Bigleaf.jl/docs/src/walkthrough.md

 all `LE` values whose `LE_qc` variable is larger than 1 are set to `missing`.
 The variable `missing_qc_as_bad` is required to decide what to do in case of missing values in the quality control variable.
-By default this is (conservatively) set to `TRUE`, i.e. all entries where the qc variable is missing is set invalid.
+By default this is (conservatively) set to `true`, i.e. all entries where the qc variable is missing is set invalid.

 ### `setinvalid_range!`